 Alex Haurek, a TikTok spokesperson, said in an email statement to The Daily Illini that the company doesn’t agree with the claims in the lawsuit, many of which they find inaccurate.

-“We’ve endeavored to work with the Attorneys General for over two years, and it is incredibly disappointing they have taken this step rather than work with us on constructive solutions to industrywide challenges,” Haurek said in the statement.
+“We’ve endeavored to work with the Attorneys General for over two years, and it is incredibly disappointing they have taken this step rather than work with us on constructive solutions to industrywide challenges,” Haurek said.

 You can read the lawsuit in its entirety here.